-The Petitioner also seeks an exemption from the requirements of Section 91.121, entitled Altimeter Settings, because the altitude reporting equipment of the Nova R8400 UAS is set to a pressure level of zero feet above ground level (AGL), rather than local barometric pressure or field altitude, before each flight.
-The altitude information of the Nova R8400 UA is provided to the PIC via a barometric pressure sensor, Global Positioning System (GPS) equipment, and a radio communications telemetry data link, which downlinks from the UA to the GCS for active monitoring of the flight path.
-A level of safety equivalent to Section 91.121 will be ensured as the altitude of the Nova R8400 UA will be reported to air traffic control (ATC) in feet AGL, and the Petitioner will operate the Nova R8400 UA within visual line of sight, at or below 400 feet AGL.
+Envision also seeks an exemption from the requirements of Section 91.121, entitled Altimeter Settings, as the DJI Inspire 1 UA will not have a typical barometric altimeter onboard.
+However, altitude information of the DJI Inspire 1 UA will be provided to the PIC via Global Positioning System (GPS) equipment and radio communications telemetry data link, which downlinks from the UA to the GCS for active monitoring of the flight path.
+This altitude information, combined with Envision's operation of the DJI Inspire 1 UAS within visual line of sight, at or below 500 feet AGL, will ensure a level of safety equivalent to Section 91.121.